ga-wdi-lessons/sinatra-walkthrough/readme.md

 > Look at how `form_for` shows up in your browser.
 Copy the pattern used there for `input` elements.

-## Create a route to receive the data from this form

 > If GET routes are made using `get "/something" do`, how would you write a route for that HTTP method?

 > `puts params` may be helpful.

-## Add in some CSS

-By default, Sinatra looks for "static assets" (stylesheets, images, and javascript) in a folder called `public`.
-Don't include `public` when linking to these files, but *do* begin the link with a slash `/`.

-# Next steps

-- Create a form for adding a Thing to a Tag
-- Create routes for viewing Things and their associated Tags, instead of the other way around
-- Display the number of times a Thing has received a certain Tag
-- Let users choose from an existing list of Tags, or create a new "other" Tag